History of Printing Timeline

 |2017||US Postal Service issued stamp printed with thermochromic ink, which responds to changes in temperature as one touches it.
 The image is a solar eclipse that becomes the moon.
 It reverts to the original image as it cools.|

-Substantive comments and suggestions provided by Abby Bainbridge, Barbara Beeton, Terry Belanger, Charles A. Bigelow, Sarah Chute, Erik Desmyter, Paul F. Gehl, Jeffrey D. Groves, John G. Henry, Amelia Hugill-Fontanel, Fritz Klinke, Joel Larson, Keelan Lightfoot, Mathieu Lommen, Se Eum Park, Stan Nelson, Xavier Querol, John Risseeuw, Helen Robinson, Paul Romaine, Frank J. Romano, Walker Rumble, Richard Saunders, Stephen O. Saxe, Ad Stijnman, Katherine Victoria Taylor, Philip Weimerskirch, Eric M. White, Colyn Wohlmut, Corinna Zeltsman.
+Substantive comments and suggestions provided by Abby Bainbridge, Barbara Beeton, Terry Belanger, Charles A. Bigelow, Frank Caserta, Sarah Chute, Erik Desmyter, Paul F. Gehl, Jeffrey D. Groves, John G. Henry, Amelia Hugill-Fontanel, Fritz Klinke, Joel Larson, Keelan Lightfoot, Mathieu Lommen, Se Eum Park, Stan Nelson, Xavier Querol, John Risseeuw, Helen Robinson, Paul Romaine, Frank J. Romano, Walker Rumble, Richard Saunders, Stephen O. Saxe, Ad Stijnman, Katherine Victoria Taylor, Philip Weimerskirch, Eric M. White, Colyn Wohlmut, Corinna Zeltsman.

 Berry, W. Turner and H. Edmund Poole.
 Annuals of Printing, Blandford 1966